 One of the most romantic destinations I have ever visited in India is Kumarakom.
 It is a place that is straight out of a fairy tale.
 I love everything about the place, the backwaters, the sunsets and the people.
-It is truly a must visit place in Kerala.
+I have been to Kumarakom twice and both the times, the place has surely charmed and made its way into my heart.

 Kumarakom is a village in Kerala, on the backwaters of Vembanad Lake.
 The laid back village is famous for its canals and houseboats.
 It is also home to many species of Indian birds such as cuckoos.
 The name Kumarakom is derived from the deity of its oldest temple Kumaran.